excellalabs/open-cabinet/README.md

 ###Development
-By using the [definition of done](https://github.com/excellaco/open-cabinet/blob/master/documents/images/definition-of-done.jpg) created in Sprint 0, the team prioritized code quality by including [unit](https://github.com/excellaco/open-cabinet/tree/master/spec), [integration](https://github.com/excellaco/open-cabinet/tree/master/spec), and [acceptance tests](https://github.com/excellaco/open-cabinet/tree/master/features), and performing a code review before it was merged into master.
+By using the **Definition of Done** created in Sprint 0, the team prioritized code quality by including [unit](https://github.com/excellaco/open-cabinet/tree/master/spec), [integration](https://github.com/excellaco/open-cabinet/tree/master/spec), and [acceptance tests](https://github.com/excellaco/open-cabinet/tree/master/features), and performing a code review before it was merged into master.
 These practices ensured that the application was stable for usability testing and allowed for constant refactoring and improvement of the code base without the fear of breaking core functionality.
 Even in a dynamic and fast-paced environment, the development team reacted to user feedback and implemented feature toggles, which allowed for various views of the data to be re-mixed to support further usability testing.

 **`... and ended with "Ship It"`**